 4. The Twin Fears of Rejection and Failure

 When I bring up this fear, people laugh almost every time.
 Yes, it sounds completely backward.
 Then again, that’s what fear does most of the time: It causes us to fight, flee, or freeze up.
 So, tell the truth: Do we want to be successful?
 If so, great!
 If not, what are our other options?
 I’ll take success any day.
 I hope you will too!

 So What Is God Calling Us to Do about Fear?

 God wants us to live unchained by the fears that steal our hope and faith.
-Here are 3 biblical directives, backed up by Scriptures, to conquer your fears and thrive:
+Here are three biblical directives, backed up by the Scriptures, to conquer your fears and thrive:

 1. Fear the Lord Alone.

 2. Keep Trusting the Lord.
 Don’t Fear Anyone or Anything Else.

 And we trust the Lord no matter what is happening (Romans 5:3, 2 Corinthians 6:4, 2 Thessalonians 1:4-5, 2 Timothy 2:3, Hebrews 10:35-36, James 1:3, James 5:11, 1 Peter 1:5-7, 1 Peter 5:8-11, and Revelation 2:10).

 3. Take Courage in the Lord and Encourage Others.